Amazonian Jews: Rabbi Shalom Emanuel Muyal

 In 1908, Chief Rabbi of Morocco Raphael Ankawa sent Rabbi Shalom Emanuel Muyal to provide religious orientation to the Jewish communities in the Amazon basin.
 Although unknown in Belém, Rabbi Muyal visited the Jewish communities in many smaller localities in the region, as well as Manaus and Iquitos.
 During his stay, he became gravely ill, probably from yellow fever based on the reported symptoms, and died in Manaus in 1910.
 As there was no Jewish cemetery in the city at the time, he was buried in a Catholic cemetery, with a wall around his grave.
 The local Catholics started to revere the rabbi as a saint, making pilgrimages to his grave and placing commemorative plaques giving thanks for miraculous cures.
 Around 1980, Ely Muyal, a nephew of Rabbi Muyal and a member of the Israeli government, suggested the transfer of his grave to Israel.
-The Jewish community of Manaus warned against the move, as it refrained from transfering the rabbi's grave even to the city's Jewish cemetery to avoid upsetting the local population.
+The Jewish community of Manaus warned against the move, as it refrained from transferring the rabbi's grave even to the city's Jewish cemetery to avoid upsetting the local population.
 The Jewish community continued to guard the graves of Jews who were buried in the Catholic cemetery before the Jewish one was built, but maintained the rabbi's grave open to visitation, and held an annual ceremony in his honor.